AliHesham2/React-Conversion/README.md

  also  place the created react  in the home page  dont convert css or script.js now !! again dont convert css or script.js  !! first html only

-step 2 its time for read original script.js file and convert it to align with created react  .
+step 2 its time for read original script.js file and convert it to align with created react

-step 3 read original css file and convert it to be align with react file ..  !!
+step 3 read original css file and convert it to be align with react file .. and apply it on converted (html and script.js files)

+i dont want :global inside the ... also i dont want it in global.css